dependencies

 Using selectors in this rule

-Enable debug mode in the plugin configuration to inspect the descriptions assigned to each file and dependency.
-This can help you understand how selectors are matching and how to configure your rules effectively.
+Enable debug mode to inspect the descriptions assigned to each file and dependency.
+This helps you see how selectors match and how to configure your policies.

 Configuration Example